MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-passkey-fido2.md

 ## Enforce passkey sign-in

 You can use either a built-in phishing-resistant authentication strength or create a custom authentication strength to make users sign in with a passkey when they access a sensitive resource.
-The following steps show an example of how to create a Conditional Access policy that allows passkey sign-in for only a specific FIDO2 device provider.
-For a list of supported providers, see [Become a passkey (FIDO2) provider](concept-fido2-hardware-vendor.md).
+The following steps show an example of how to create a Conditional Access policy that allows passkey sign-in for only a specific security key model or passkey provider.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a Conditional Access Administrator.
 1. Browse to **Protection** > **Authentication methods** > **Authentication strengths**.